WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. noun: a first coat of plaster applied to a brick or stone surface.

+- repertoire

+  1. noun: a stock of plays, dances, or items that a company or a performer knows or is prepared to perform.

+     - the whole body of items that are regularly performed.

+       _"the mainstream concert repertoire"_

+     - a stock of skills or types of behaviour that a person habitually uses.

+       _"his repertoire of threats, stares, and gestures"_

 - reproduce

   1. verb: produce a copy of.